twallengren/lemonscates/README.md

 ## Adding a new tile sprite

-To add a new tile sprite in the game, first put the desired sprite image in `/public/tiles`
+To add a new tile sprite in the game, first put the desired sprite image in `/public/tiles`.
+Next, open up `/src/config/maps.js` and add the sprite to the texture map (you are just assigning it a number).